Live Shot from a Rose Parade Float

 The JVC PTZ KY-PZ100 was installed toward the top of the float.
-Rosen said the camera’s mounting bracket made it easy to pre-wire the float and then quickly attach the camera before the parade.
+CEO of Absolute, Dave Rosen, said the camera’s mounting bracket made it easy to pre-wire the float and then quickly attach the camera before the parade.

 ‘The JVC camera allowed us to have more coverage and full control over our broadcast,’ Rosen said.
 ‘It allowed us to do a really beautiful wide shot where we could see the participants on the float, and we were able to zoom in past the float and see the people way off in the grandstands.
 We are extremely happy with the results.’

-Absolute Live Productions purchased two KY-PZ100 cameras in December, and used one for the first time at the Rose Parade.
-Rosen is excited about the camera’s built-in streaming, and said the camera’s accurate preset positions, which can be performed at a range of speeds, will help the company deliver professional results with two-person crews.
+Absolute Live Productions purchased two KY-PZ100 cameras in December 2016, and used one for the first time at the Rose Parade.
+We are excited about the camera’s built-in streaming, and the camera’s accurate preset positions, which can be performed at a range of speeds, will help the company deliver professional results with minimal production crew.

 ‘A lot of our projects are three-camera shoots, and there is just not the budget to have three camera operators for the show,’ Rosen explained.
 ‘For us, there really is no better choice than the JVC PTZ to bring the high quality our clients demand at the price point they want.’